-Choose Responsibility is a nonprofit organization.
-It promotes public awareness of the dangers of reckless alcohol consumption by adults age 18-20.
-It does this through a program of research, publication, education, and related activities.
+Choose Responsibility is a nonprofit group.
+It promotes public awareness of the dangers of reckless drinking by adults age 18-20.
+It does this through a program of research, education, and related activities.

-Its supporters argue that alcohol is a reality in the lives of young Americans.
+Its supporters argue that alcohol is a reality in the lives of young people.
 That’s a simple fact.
-We can’t deny, ignore, or legislated it away.
+We can’t deny, ignore, or legislate it away.

 For this reason, Choose Responsibility supports a series of changes.
 They would treat 18, 19 and 20 year-olds as the adults the law otherwise says they are.
-It believes that current drinking laws infantilize young adults and promote immature behaviors.
+It believes that current drinking laws infantilize young adults.
+That promotes immature behaviors.

-The organization supports a series of changes designed to allow young adults to consume alcoholic beverages.
+The group supports a series of changes.
+They’re designed to allow young adults to consume alcoholic beverages.

-Choose Responsibility proposes combining education, certification, and provisional licensing for 18-20 year-old high school graduates who choose to consume alcohol.
+Choose Responsibility proposes combining education, certification, and provisional licensing.
+Tthat’s for 18-20 year-old high school graduates who choose to drink alcohol.

-It proposes a comprehensive program that combines incentives and rewards for responsible, lawful behavior by adolescents.
+It proposes a comprehensive program.
+It combines incentives and rewards for responsible, lawful behavior.
 On the other hand, the policy applies punitive measures for illegal or irresponsible behavior.

 Learn more at Drinking Learner Permits for Adults Under Age 21.